-The roadway improvement projects developed for the Jackson Count TSP are summarized in Table 13 and shown in Figure 13.
-These projects are intended to address existing and project future transportation system needs for motor vehicles as well as all other modes of transportation that depend on the roadway system for travel, such as freight vehicles, pedestrians, and bicyclists.
+The roadway improvement projects developed for the Jackson Count TSP are summarized in Table 12 and shown in Figure 13.
+These projects are intended to address existing and projected future transportation system needs for motor vehicles as well as all other modes of transportation that depend on the roadway system for travel, such as freight vehicles, pedestrians, and bicyclists.
 The projects evaluated as part of the TSP update were combined with other projects identified in previous planning documents to provide a comprehensive list of roadway improvements for the Jackson County TSP.
 The roadway improvement projects include:

-- Upgrading roadways in rural areas to provide two or more travel lanes and shoulders; - Widening roadways in urban areas to provide two or more travel lanes, bike lanes, and sidewalks; - Constructing new roadways in the rural and urban areas, and; - Developing design plans for new roadways and refinement plans for existing roadways throughout the County.
+- Upgrade these projects involve upgrading roadways in rural areas to provide two or more travel lanes and shoulders; - Widen these projects involve widening roadways in urban areas to provide two or more travel lanes, bike lanes, and sidewalks; - New Roadway these projects involve constructing new roadways in the rural and urban areas, and; - Refinement Plan these projects involve developing design plans for new roadways and refinement plans for existing roadways throughout the County.